junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Bobby lowers his rifles slightly, too.
 But his tone is still harsh.
 "Where the hell is the angel?
 I still need him to answer the questions."

 "He's still in me, I can feel him."
-Jimmy struggles, shifting slightly in his kneeling position, feeling the pain on his nerves rushing back to his body.
+Jimmy struggles, shifting slightly in his kneeling position, feeling the pain in his nerves rushing back to his body.
 The waves of heat burn through his veins, centering back around his left eye.
 He can still feel Castiel's grace rushing inside him like a power surge, like a beast looking for a way out, pounding on the wall of the cell.
 The angel is outrageous for being locked inside.
 "I don't know how long I can hold him.
 I have to cast him out.
 I'm sorry."

 "No, you can't --" Bobby starts.

 The man next to him puts a hand on his shoulder.
 "Bobby, let him.
 Look at the poor guy.
 He's toasted.
 He's innocent."

 Bobby shoots him a grudging look.
 "Rufus, we spent months tracking them down.
-There ain't no another chance.
+There ain't no other chance.
 We get nothing but a name, 'Castiel'.
-I have to revenge Daniel.
+I have to revenge for Daniel.
 You know I have to."

 "We'll find him again," Rufus squeezes his shoulder.
 "I promise.
 We'll give Daniel justice."